markzy/MLCLAS/README.md

 ## Documentation
 The functions provided by this library is quite concise.
 You may view the examples in the `examples` folder for reference.

+If you are reading this from Pypi, please visit github page to download the `examples` folder.